leetmaa/KMCLib/c++/externals/README.md

 External Dependencies
 ======================
-This folder holds all external libraries needed for the c++ part of KMCLib which are shipped with the distribution.
+This folder holds all external libraries needed for the c++ part of KMCLib that are shipped with the distribution.

 mersenne-twister
 -----------------